snap-contrib/binder-demo-template/README.md

 ### Update SNAP modules

-SNAP modules can be installed in a `postBuild` bash script.
+SNAP modules can be updated or installed in a `postBuild` bash script.

 Below an example: